Mechsoft-Limited/iniswap-document/code/contributing/codebase-overview.md

 ## Github repositories

-* [Toolkit](https://github.com/iniswap/iniswap-toolkit): Contains a set of packages used to build the iniswap ecosystem, including the  uikit.
+* [Toolkit](https://github.com/iniswap/iniswap-toolkit): Contains a set of packages used to build the Iniswap ecosystem, including the  uikit.
 * [Frontend](https://github.com/iniswap/iniswap-frontend): The main frontend.
 It contains all the features that are not listed below.
 * [Exchange](https://github.com/iniswap/iniswap-swap-interface): The trading platform for iniswap.
 * [Info](https://github.com/iniswap/iniswap-info): On chain data for iniswap.